CCSI-Toolset/FOQUS/docs/source/chapt_uq/reference.rst

 From the Uncertainty button on the Home window, the user can configure different simulation ensembles (different sets of samples generated using different sampling schemes), run them, and perform analyses.
-This screen is illustrated in Figure :ref:`fig.uq_screen`.
+This screen is illustrated in Figure :ref:`fig:uq_screen`.

 .. figure:: figs/overview/1_UQScreen2.png
    :alt: Uncertainty Quantification Screen
-   :name: fig.uq_screen
+   :name: fig:uq_screen

    Uncertainty Quantification Screen